Hashiratekamosaleoviederanokatema/WebChatServer/README.md

 **Issues:**
 - As of now, the whole chat history is downloaded from the server.
 It can cause performance issues when there are a lot of messages on the server.
 - Channels are not working (well, it's not a real issue; the channel system is just not implemented lol).
-- The client website is very unresponsive.
-I didn't design it to be responsive, so it will look bad on mobile and on small windows in general (I should've used Bootstrap).
 - Possible very small memory leak on the server?
 Probably caused by sockets not clearing themselves (changing library to hadnle connections can help?)